Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter: Introduction

-While previous studies have established several categories of sunward-propagating SEP events, here we investigate bidirectional SEP events that exhibit two distinct velocity dispersion signatures during their onset phases, with one associated with anti-sunward propagation and the other with sunward propagation.
-Such events, although rare, can provide critical constraints on both the path lengths and release times of different particle sources, and thereby offer unique insights into the large-scale configuration of the interplanetary magnetic field, as well as the particle acceleration and transport.
-In this work, we present a detailed analysis of two bidirectional, anisotropic SEP events observed by Solar Orbiter, each displaying two distinct velocity dispersion signatures and both likely associated with small-scale flux ropes (SFRs).
+While previous studies have established several categories of sunward-propagating SEP events, here we investigate bidirectional SEP events that exhibit two distinct velocity dispersion signatures during their onset phases, one associated with anti-sunward propagation and the other with sunward propagation.
+Such events, although rare, can provide critical constraints on both the path lengths and release times of different particle sources and thereby offer unique insights into the large-scale configuration of the interplanetary magnetic field, as well as the particle acceleration and transport.
+In this work we present a detailed analysis of two bidirectional, anisotropic SEP events observed by Solar Orbiter, each displaying two distinct velocity dispersion signatures and both likely associated with small-scale flux ropes (SFRs).
 To our knowledge, such events have not been previously reported.
 SFRs typically have durations ranging from tens of minutes to several hours.
-The origin of SFRs remains a subject of debate, as they are believed to result from solar eruptive processes, possibly as manifestations of small coronal mass ejections \citep{Feng2007JGRA}, and from in-situ formation in the heliosphere through magnetic reconnection \citep{Cartwright2010JGRA}.
-Notably, SFRs exhibit much shorter durations and lack the typical plasma signatures of large-scale CMEs \citep[e.g.,][]{Wimmer2006SSRv,Hu2018ApJS}.
+The origin of SFRs remains a subject of debate, as they are believed to result from solar eruptive processes, possibly as manifestations of small CMEs \citep{Feng2007JGRA}, and from in situ formation in the heliosphere through magnetic reconnection \citep{Cartwright2010JGRA}.
+Notably, SFRs have much shorter durations and lack the typical plasma signatures of large-scale CMEs \citep[e.g.][]{Wimmer2006SSRv,Hu2018ApJS}.
 As a result, SFRs are more challenging to detect and interpret, yet they could play an important role in modulating energetic particle propagation in the solar wind.

-Through a combination of energetic particle measurements, velocity dispersion analysis (VDA), and magnetic field diagnostics, we investigate the origins, transport process and associated magnetic structure of two bidirectional SEP events.
+Through a combination of energetic particle measurements, velocity dispersion analysis (VDA), and magnetic field diagnostics, we investigated the origins, transport process, and associated magnetic structure of two bidirectional SEP events.
 Section~\ref{sec:methods} describes the data and methods employed.
-The observations and interpretation of the two events are presented in Section~\ref{sec:results}.
-Finally, Section~\ref{sec:conclu} summarizes the main findings and discusses their implications for understanding SEP transport and the topology of flux ropes.
+The observations and interpretation of the two events are presented in Sect.~\ref{sec:results}.
+Finally, Sect.~\ref{sec:conclu} summarizes the main findings and discusses their implications for our understanding of SEP transport and the topology of flux ropes.

-\section{Data and Methods}
+\section{Data and methods}